JoeChapman/codepipeline-eks-lambda/README.md

-# lambda-cluster-deploy
+# CodePipeline EKS Lambda

-> Node.js Lambda to deploy updates to the EKS cluster
+> AWS Lambda written with Node.js, designed to deploy Kubernetes resources from CodePipeline to an EKS cluster

-Triggered from a the Invoke CodeBuild phase with the hash of the Git commit that triggered CodePipeline
+It is triggered from the `Invoke CodeBuild` phase of the pipeline with the hash of the Git commit that triggered CodePipeline

 ## Usage

- * Clone this repository
- * `npm install`
- * `npm run pack`

-This should create a `.zip` folder at the route of the project with can be uploaded via the AWS Lambda interface.

-### `npm run pack`

-Generate a .zip package file to upload to to AWS Lambda with Terraform.

-`cd src && zip -r - . -x '*.test.js' -x 'package*' > ../$npm_package_name-$npm_package_version.zip`

-There are a couple of things going on in this script so to break it down a bit

- - `cd src`: navigate into the `/src` directory from project root.
- - `zip -r - .`: zip recursively (`-r`) files from current location (`.`) to stdout (`-`);
- - `-x '*.test.js'`: excluding `.test.js` files.
-This is a glob pattern so is wrapped in quotes.
- - `-x 'package*'` : excluding package & package-lock files
- - `> ../$npm_package_name-$npm_package_version.zip` redirect from stdout into the parent folder using package name and package version in the file name.

- Redirecting via stdout means that the .zip is fully re-written each time and files that have been deleted from the project will not remain in the zip file.
+- Update the package.json version number

+- Run `npm run pack` to generate a file with the format `codepipeline-eks-lambda-<version number>.zip` in the root of the project

+- Log in to AWS cli (I use [awsmfa](https://pypi.org/project/awsmfa/) for 2FA)

+- `cd` into `terraform/`

+- Update the the version number for deployment in `/variables.tf`

+- Then deploy with `terraform`;

+  - `terraform plan -out=plan.tf`
+  - `terraform apply plan.tf`